A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.

 To have an impact, every piece of created content needs to be put in front of your target audience multiple times and via multiple channels.
 Expect to spend 20% of your allocated time for content marketing on content creation and 80% on content promotion.

-A social media publishing and cross-promotion plan will help you to implement a profound seeding plan to promote each piece of your valuable content across all suitable marketing channels in the best possible way.
+A social media cross-promotion plan will help you to implement a profound seeding plan to promote each piece of your valuable content across all suitable marketing channels in the best possible way.
 And a social media plan will help you to save time for your promotion that you can re-invest into your content creation process.

 A social media cross-promotion plan helps you to define: